-Again, it comes down to trusting yourself.
-If you feel restricted, maybe the particular combo you chose shouldn’t be layered together.
+If you feel restricted, maybe you have one too many layers on, or perhaps the particular combo you chose shouldn’t be layered together.

 Or maybe you’re simply not used to it.

-To be honest, layering may not always make total sense depending on where you live.
-If you live in a desert or a tropical country, for example, it’s not always easy to dress comfortably, much less dress stylishly.
+To be honest, wearing lots of layers may not make sense, depending on your location.
+If you live in a desert climate or a tropical country, for example, it probably doesn’t get cold often.
+Therefore, excessive layering isn’t necessary.

 If you do live in a warm climate and you’re still interested in layering, then you’re probably doing so for style purposes, and to have a more interesting outfit.
 I get that.